 These are key questions you’ll need to work your way through.
 Where you sit in relation to these will provide you with some insight into whether you would ultimately enjoy running a business producing Art.

 Being a small business owner and an artist is perfectly possible, but it isn’t necessarily easy.
+Being a business owner can also have an impact on your friends and family that is often overlooked by many new entrepreneurs.

 Owning a successful small business requires many things to work in harmony, and it is vital to have a good understanding of them before you leap in.
 That’s why our Podcast tag line is “Listen Before You Leap!”